soumyakbhattacharyya/nextzilla/README.md

-# what-next
+# NextZilla
-What Next is a smart task recommender system that tells me the next thing I need to focus next, by considering a number of parameters
+NextZilla is a task repository, planner and pomodor based execution engine, to keep me stay focused on ONE TASK at a time